Jalal Jalal Shokouhi: Biography

 Jalal Jalal Shokouhi was born in 1950 in Miandoab a city in West Azerbaijan province of Iran.
 He attended elementary school and high school there and then traveled to Mashhad to study as a general practitioner.
 In 1977 he graduated from Mashhad University of Medical Sciences and then continued his studies to his doctorate degree from Shahid Beheshti University of Medical Sciences.

 After completing his academic educations in Iran, he also attended many courses such as Advanced Radiology, Ultrasound, MRI and intervention in Germany.
 He also earned his PhD degree in "Head and Neck" field.

 Through his working years he taught as a professor in Shahid Chamran Hospital, Shahid Beheshti University of Medical Sciences, Islamic Azad University of Medical Science and also he cooperated with Loghman Hakim Hospital.

-Now Jalal Shokouhi is the chief of Iranian Society of Radiology and years of activity in this field made him one of the well-known figures in radiology science.
+Jalal Shokouhi is now the chief of the Iranian Society of Radiology and years of activity in this field has made him a well-known figure in radiology science.